-From inception through June 30, 2022, we financed our operations primarily through private and public sales of our equity securities, government grants and payments from collaboration partners.
+From inception through September 30, 2022, we financed our operations primarily through private and public sales of our equity securities, government grants and payments from distribution agreements and collaboration partners.
 As we have not generated any revenue from the commercial sale of our products to date, and we do not expect to generate revenue for several years, if ever, we will need to raise substantial additional capital to fund our research and development, including our long-term plans for clinical trials and new product development.
 We may seek to raise additional funds through various potential sources, such as equity and debt financings, government grants, or through strategic collaborations and license agreements or other distribution agreements.
-We can give no assurances that we will be able to secure such additional financing will be sufficient to meet our needs.
+We can give no assurances that we will be able to secure such additional sources of funds to support our operations, complete our clinical trials or if such funds become available to set that such additional financing will be sufficient to meet our needs.
 Moreover, to the extent that we raise additional funds by issuing equity securities, our stockholders may experience significant dilution, and debt financing, if available, may involve restrictive covenants.
 To the extent that we raise additional funds through collaboration and licensing arrangements, it may be necessary to relinquish some rights to our technologies or our product candidates or grant licenses on terms that may not be favorable to us.